-Membership in the Florida Symphony Youth Orchestra is by invitation only, following competitive entrance auditions.
+Membership in Florida Symphony Youth Orchestras' six core orchestra programs is by invitation only, following competitive entrance auditions.
 Ensuring equality and the opportunity for growth, membership renewal is not automatically guaranteed, as all members must re-audition each year.